 The U.S. Food and Drug Administration (FDA) issued a safety communication on July 13, 2011, regarding the serious complications of transvaginal mesh for POP treatment.
 The update was issued to inform medical professionals and implant patients that, “serious complications associated with surgical mesh for transvaginal repair of POP are not rare.”

 In addition to warning doctors and patients about the complications, the FDA concluded that it is not clear as to whether or not use of transvaginal mesh is more effective for the treatment of POP than non-mesh repairs.

 Vaginal mesh implants have been the target of several private and class action lawsuits.
 This is not Johnson & Johnson’s first court loss, either.
-Last year, a New Jersey judge ruled that J&J must pay an $11.1 million settlement to a woman who suffered injuries from one of the company’s Pro-lift mesh implants designed to support sagging organs.
+Last year, a New Jersey judge ruled that J&J must pay an $11.1 million settlement to a woman who suffered injuries from one of the company’s Pro-life mesh implants designed to support sagging organs.

 According to Bloomberg News, J&J is facing around 12,000 lawsuits in regard to injuries sustained from its Ethicon inserts.
 Several of these cases have been consolidated and are pending before a federal judge in West Virginia, while others such as the Batiste case, are being handled in state courts.

-Prosecutors are claiming damages from vaginal mesh implants stem from failure to warn about potential complications.
+Prosecutors are claiming damages from vaginal mesh implants stem from a failure to warn about potential complications.
 Severe pain can occur when the mesh implants erode and are absorbed into the surrounding tissue.

 In several cases, women suffered from: